Jamal Agnew

-Jamal Agnew (born April 3, 1995) is an American professional football wide receiver and return specialist for the Atlanta Falcons of the National Football League (NFL).
+Jamal Agnew (born April 3, 1995) is an American professional football wide receiver and return specialist.
 He played college football for the San Diego Toreros.
 On September 26, 2021, he tied the NFL record for the longest play with a 109 yard return off a missed field goal.

 Early life

 Agnew attended and played high school football at Point Loma High School, which is to the north of the city.
 Jamal Agnew constantly stood out among his peers at Point Loma; however, due to his size, he was not offered a scholarship to any major NCAA Division I school.

 College career

 Agnew attended and played college football for the San Diego Toreros, where he played cornerback and returned kicks.
 He finished his college career with 148 tackles and 11 interceptions.
 As a senior, he returned 17 punts for 216 yards.